 Sarah Hunt is a lecturer in International Development at the Institute for Development Policy and Management, University of Manchester.
 She is researching political dynamics in Central America.

 Angelo Izama is an independent researcher involved in research on Uganda’s oil sector, as well as a journalist and blogger.

-Sabyasachi Kar is Associate Professor at the Institute of Economic Growth, University of Delhi, India, and Honorary Visiting Fellow at the University of Manchester.
+Sabyasachi Kar is Professor at the Institute of Economic Growth, University of Delhi, India, and Honorary Visiting Fellow at the University of Manchester.